 I would like to thank all the workshop chairs and other organizers for their dedication and hard work in putting together these excellent workshops.
 Organizing a workshop is no small feat and is a tremendous contribution to the research community.
 I would also like to thank the members of the individual workshop program committees and other reviewers for the many hours they dedicated to reviewing submitted papers and selecting those top papers for inclusion in the respective programs.
 Many thanks are due as well to the Conference General Chair, Prof. Ten H. (Steve) Lai and the Conference Program Chair, Prof. Anish Arora, for their extensive help on numerous aspects of this year's ICDCS workshops.
+I would also like to offer special thanks to Danielle Martin of the IEEE Computer Society, for her extraordinary efforts in putting together the workshop proceedings.
 Finally, and most importantly, I would like to thank the Steering Committee Chair, Prof. Ming T. (Mike) Liu, not only for his continued advice and guidance on the ICDCS workshops, but for his selfless dedication to maintaining ICDCS as a premiere IEEE conference for 25 years!